Long Island Sound Community Impact Fund

 • Data management and integration projects.

-• Other similar activities that the applicant proposes, and the EPA approves are consistent with section 119 of the Clean Water Act.
+• Other similar activities that the applicant proposes, and EPA approves, that are consistent with Section 119 of the Clean Water Act.

-The LISS geographic region refers to the Long Island Sound watershed area within New York and Connecticut for the purpose of this project.
-An interactive version of the region can be found at: ArcGIS – Interactive LISS National Estuary Program Map
+The geographic region refers to the Long Island Sound watershed area within New York and Connecticut for the purpose of this project.
+An interactive version of the region can be found at: ArcGIS – Interactive LIS Partnership National Estuary Program Map

 Stay up to date on LISCIF announcements – click the button below to join our email list.